aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 **Project Total: ~240 work.h**

-The ECOBuild folder contains the software (Visual Basic 6) utiized on the research work "Life cycle assessment of steel and reinforced concrete structures: A new analysis tool" pulbished [here](https://www.scopus.com/record/display.uri?eid=2-s2.0-79961056746&origin=inward&txGid=25697f2975aa656e8ae0380d78171c55).
+The [ECOBuild folder](https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/tree/master/EcoBuild) contains the software (Visual Basic 6) utilized on the research work "Life cycle assessment of steel and reinforced concrete structures: A new analysis tool" published [here]().
+A work done while I was a Junior Scientific Researcher in the Civil Engineering Department at the University of Minho.

 <p align="center">